Creating a strong virtual sales culture involves understanding your team's needs and leaning in on the technology you have available.

-Over the past few months, as many of us started working from home, the number of security threats have surged.
+Over the past year, as many of us worked from home, the number of security threats have surged.
 Hackers capitalize on the vulnerabilities unveiled by the nearly overnight transition to remote work.

 But like everyone else, our sellers are adjusting to new circumstances.
 They’re balancing personal pressures.
 And they’re trying to get back into their selling groove without the same resources they had in the office.